Eithne (opera)

-Eithne, also known as Éan an Cheoil Bhinn (The Bird of Sweet Music), is considered by many critics to be the first full-scale opera written and performed in the Irish language.
-It was written by English/Irish composer Robert O'Dwyer.
+Eithne was the first full-scale opera written and performed in the Irish language.
+It was composed by Irish composer Robert O'Dwyer.

-The opera, based on an Irish-language libretto written by Galway Reverend Thomas O'Kelly, covers two acts and includes in its complex plot the presence of stepbrothers, a divine descent to earth and the transformation of a queen into a bird.
+The libretto was based on an Irish-language tale known as Éan an Cheoil Bhinn (The Bird of Sweet Music), adapted by Galway Reverend Thomas O'Kelly.
+It covers two acts and includes in its complex plot the presence of stepbrothers, a divine descent to earth and the transformation of a queen into a bird.

 Performance history

 The work saw its first performance at the Round Room in Dublin's Rotunda during Oireachtas na Gaeilge, an Eisteddfod-inspired festival of Irish culture, in 1909, conducted by the composer.
 It was performed again in May 1910 at the Gaiety Theatre, Dublin.

-In 2017 a concert performance of Eithne was given at the National Concert Hall in Dublin.
+In 2017, a concert performance of Eithne was given at the National Concert Hall in Dublin.
 It featured an all-Irish cast including the RTÉ National Symphony Orchestra, and led to calls for a full staging.

-Regarding the unfamiliarity of the Irish language in the operatic world, the Irish Times noted that 'Crucially, the Irish sounded wonderful, appearing to lend itself to operatic declamation with no less ease than do Italian or German, Russian or Czech.'
+Regarding the unfamiliarity of the Irish language in the operatic world, the Irish Times noted that "Crucially, the Irish sounded wonderful, appearing to lend itself to operatic declamation with no less ease than do Italian or German, Russian or Czech."